fabri1983/signaling_server/README.md

 - Runs on **Java 12**.
 If you want to use **Java 8** then you need to:
 	- change [Dockerfile](src/main/docker/Dockerfile):
 		- remove intermediate stage STAGING-OPENJDK12-MINI
-		- in the final stage use adoptopenjdk/openjdk12:alpine-jre instead of alpine:3.10
+		- in the final stage use adoptopenjdk/openjdk8:alpine-jre instead of alpine:3.10
-		- in the final stage remove the download of apks for Java 12 and the copy of custom jre
+		- in the final stage remove the download of apks for Java 12 and the `COPY` command of custom jre
 		- in the final stage remove any use of ${ENV_JAVA_MODULES_FOR_HAZELCAST}
 	- edit *pom.xml* `<properties>` section:
 		- change `<java.version>` and `<maven.compiler.target>`
 		- remove `<maven.compiler.release>`
-- Native image generation using GraalVM.
+- Native image generation using GraalVM: currently struggling with Spring Boot 2.2.0.M5 and Spring Boot Graal Features plugin to correctly compile a native image.

 ## Create self signed certificate (no chain ca, no SAN -Subject Alternative Names-)
-*(skip this step if you want to use current self signed certificate or already have your own certificate in your keystore.*
+*(Skip this step if you want to use current self signed certificate or already have your own certificate in your keystore.*
 *Don't forget to edit application.properties file accordingly)*

 Generate a self-signed certificate and import it into custom keystore: